+Education

-(c) If applicable, the registered manager 25 Education 17.
-Details of provision to support children and young people with special educational needs 18.
-Where the home is dually registered as a school, details of the curriculum provided the children's home and the management and structure of the arrangements for education. - 19.
-Where the children's home is not dually registered as a school the arrangements f children to attend local schools and the provision made by the children's home to promote the educational attainment of children Health 20.
-Details of any healthcare or therapy provided, including 27 (a) Details of the qualifications and clinical supervision of the staff involved 27 (b) Information about 27 (i) How the children's home measure the effectiveness of its approach; and 27 (ii) The evidence referred to by the children's home to demonstrate the effectiven of the approach, and how this information can be accessed Staffing Matters 21.
-Details of the experience and qualifications of staff working at the children's home including any staff commissioned to provide education and healthcare Home Staffing Structure 2.
-Details of the management and staffing structure of the children's home including arrangements for the professional supervision of staff employed at the children's home including staff that provide education or health care 24.
-Special Circumstance outside of conditions of Short Break Registration - July 2023 33 Appendix 1 34
+- Details of provision to support children and young people with special educational needs 26-27 - 18.
+Where the home is dually registered as a school, details of the curriculum provided by the children's home and the management and structure of the arrangements for education - 19.
+Where the children's home is not dually registered as a school the arrangements for children and young people to attend local schools and the provision made by the children's home to promote the educational attainment of children and young people 27

+Health

+- 20. Details of any healthcare or therapy provided, including:27-28 - (a) Details of the qualifications and clinical supervision of the staff involved. - (i) Information about: - (ii) How the children's home measure the effectiveness of its approach; and - (iii) The evidence referred to by the children's home to demonstrate the effectiveness of the approach, and how this information can be accessed - (iv) Medication management

+Staffing Matters

+21. Details of the experience and qualifications of staff working at the children's home including any staff commissioned to provide education and healthcare28-31

+Home Staffing Structure

+See Appendix 1

+- 22. Details of the management and staffing structure of the children's home including arrangements for the professional supervision of staff employed at the children's home including staff that provide education or health care 32-33 - 23.
+If the staff working at the children's home are all of one sex or mainly of one sex, a description of how the children's home promotes appropriate role model of both sexes

+24. Special Circumstance ouside of conditions of Short Break Registration July 2023